top-guns/etl-gun/README.md

   2. Create pipelines to process collection data (via **select** method of the source collections)
   3. Run piplines in order you want (with **run** operator)
 * This library contains embedded debug console.
 It created as console application and works in any terminals.
 It supports step-by-step debuging with watching the processed values.
 If you want to use this GUI - you simply need to create the instance of **GuiManager** class before any endpoints and collections creation (see [GUI](#gui))
-* Libraty written in typescript, contains end systems types information and full support of types checking.
+* Library written in typescript, contains end systems types information and full support of types checking.
 But you can use it in javascript applications too
 * Fully compatible with **RsJs** library, it's observables, operators etc.
 * Contains many kind of sources and destinations, for example many relational databases (Postgre, Mysql, ...), file formats (csv, json, xml), business applications (Magento, Trello, ZenDesk, ...), etc.
 * Work with any types of input/output data, including arrays any hierarchical data structures (json, xml)